projectcapsule/capsule/docs/operator/use-cases/onboarding.md

 # Onboard a new tenant
 Bill, the cluster admin, receives a new request from Acme Corp.'s CTO asking for a new tenant to be onboarded and Alice user will be the tenant owner.
-Bill then assigns Alice's identity of `alice` in Acme Corp. identity management system.
+Bill then assigns Alice's identity of `alice` in the Acme Corp. identity management system.
 Since Alice is a tenant owner, Bill needs to assign `alice` the Capsule group defined by `--capsule-user-group` option, which defaults to `capsule.clastix.io`.

-To keep the things simple, we assume that Bill just creates a client certificate for authentication using X.509 Certificate Signing Request, so Alice's certificate has `"/CN=alice/O=capsule.clastix.io"`.
+To keep things simple, we assume that Bill just creates a client certificate for authentication using X.509 Certificate Signing Request, so Alice's certificate has `"/CN=alice/O=capsule.clastix.io"`.

-Bill creates a new tenant `oil` in the CaaS manangement portal according to the tenant's profile:
+Bill creates a new tenant `oil` in the CaaS management portal according to the tenant's profile:

 ```yaml
 kubectl create -f - << EOF